rstam/specifications/source/sessions/driver-sessions.rst

 Gossipping the cluster time
 ===========================

-Drivers MUST gossip the cluster time when connected to a cluster that uses cluster times.
+Drivers MUST gossip the cluster time when connected to a deployment that uses cluster times.

-Gossipping the cluster time is a process in which the driver participates in distributing the logical cluster time in a cluster.
+Gossipping the cluster time is a process in which the driver participates in distributing the logical cluster time in a deployment.
 Drivers learn the current cluster time (from a particular server's perspective) in responses they receive from servers.
 Drivers in turn forward the highest cluster time they have seen so far to any server they subsequently send commands